BristechSRM/infrastructure/dataCenter/ansible/README.md

 $ ansible-playbook -i env_local srm-microservices.yml
 ```

-Try the website.
+Try the website at http://localhost:8080/.
 Well, wait a bit and try the website.

 Smoke tests
 -----------------------
+If the website is not working, checking the individual services with curl may narrow down the cause.
+Just a response vs. no response is a clue.
+You can do these on any of the VMs or the PC host.

 auth
 ```